anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

 Bacteria/16S
 ************

+| This is executable step-by-step pipeline for **rRNA 16S** amplicon data analyses.
+|
-The below **full bioinformatics workflow be automatically run through PipeCraft2** (coming soon), but see also subsections below for step-by-setp scripts.
+| The **full bioinformatics workflow can be automatically run through** `PipeCraft2 <https://plutof.ut.ee/go>`_ (v1.1.0; releasing this soon, with a tutorial),
-[workflow follows the implementations as in PipeCraft2 (https://github.com/pipecraft2/pipecraft), cite if using ...]
+| which implemets also various error handling processes and sequence summary statistics (lacking here in step-by-step code).
+|
+| The bioinformatic workflow results in amplicon sequence variants (ASVs) and well as operational taxonomic units (OTUs).

 +-------------------------------------------------+---------------------------+-------------------+
 | Process                                         | Software                  | Version           |